Genesis1231/eva/README.md

 So, here's the story - I used to sling code back in the days (like, when Perl was still cool), but then a year ago AI came along and i became fascinated by the potential of AI to transform how we interact with technology.
 I noticed many projects most focused on specific use cases rather than providing a flexible foundation for experimentation.
 So I spent a few months to code EVA myself.

 EVA is an experimental voice assistant that reimagines human-AI interaction through intelligent, proactive engagement and autonomous capabilities.
 EVA actively participates in conversations while executing complex tasks seamlessly in the background.
-Its flexible, modular architecture allows it to leverage AI models for speech, vision, and problem solving, while an extensive framework of tools enables EVA to perform a wide range of actions.
+Its flexible, modular architecture allows it to leverage AI models for speech, vision, and problem solving, while an extensive framework of tools enables EVA to perform a wide range of tasks.

+Hope you have some interesting experience with EVA!

 <div align="center">
   <img src="path/to/demo.gif" alt="EVA Demo" width="600px"/>